bbneves/Spotify_Playlist_Analysis/README.md

 ![Matrix](https://github.com/bbneves/Spotify_Playlist_Analysis/blob/main/Images/scatter_matrix.PNG)

 ## Database
-Our data while initially stored in two CSV files, were imported into two tables in PGAdmin using psycopg2 in Python; that work is included in file 03, Add to SQL Database.
-These tables were then joined into one in file 04, our Machine Learning script.
+Our data while initially stored in two CSV files, were imported into two tables in PGAdmin using psycopg2 in Python; that work is included in file `03-add_to_SQL_Database.ipynb`.
+These tables were then joined into one in file `04_machine_learning.ipynb`, our Machine Learning script.

 ![ERD](https://github.com/bbneves/Spotify_Playlist_Analysis/blob/frank/playlist_ERD.png)